Property rights for de facto couples

 When a de facto relationship ends, partners may be entitled to seek a de facto relationship property settlement.
 This is a formal process where the assets and liabilities built during the relationship are divided.
 Unlike marriage, de facto relationships have specific legal tests that must be met before property rights apply.

-The key principle behind de facto property rights is fairness.
+A principle often described as underlying de facto property rights is fairness.
 The law aims to recognise financial and non-financial contributions made by both partners during the relationship.
 A de facto 50/50 split is not automatic; instead, courts consider each partner's contributions, future needs, and other relevant circumstances.

 De facto property settlement laws vary slightly between states and territories in Australia, but the underlying concepts are similar.
-Some couples create financial agreements during or after their relationship to clarify how assets should be divided, which can provide certainty and reduce disputes.
+Some couples create a financial agreement during or after their relationship to clarify how assets are divided, which some people find provides certainty and reduces disputes.

-Understanding your rights is important if your de facto relationship has ended or is ending.
+People often seek to understand their rights when a de facto relationship has ended or is ending.
 The process can be complex, involving questions about what counts as relationship property, how contributions are valued, and what each person might reasonably receive.
 A de facto split assets process generally requires careful consideration of both financial and non-financial factors.

 Key points